Uncovering the Pros and Cons of Joining a Therapy Agency

 By working with an agency, you won’t have to worry about the expenses that come with running a business.

 Small costs can add up too.
-Agencies will typically provide access to an Electronic Health Record (EHR) system, phone line, email address with appropriate company domain name, billing, administrative assistants, and a complete profile on their website.
+Agencies will typically provide everything you need to get started.
+This includes access to an Electronic Health Record (EHR) system, phone line, and email address.
+You'll even have a medical biller, administrative assistant, and a profile on their website.

 Lower Risks Due to Shared Liability

 Should any issues arise with clients, you won’t have to handle it alone.
-Other therapists, administrative staff, or clinic managers can help support you if any mistakes were made, or you just need some guidance on how to handle a situation.
+Other therapists, administrative staff, or clinic managers can help support you.
+If any mistakes were made, you'll have guidance on how to handle a situation.
 If you work alone, you may have peers to get advice from, but there’s no guarantee they’ll be available when you need them.

 Agency Life for Therapists Can Include Benefits and a Regular Salary

-Depending on the setting, some clinics will pay their therapists a regular salary rather than a per-session rate.
-Knowing exactly how much your regular paychecks are going to be can help relieve some stress if you’re worried about financial stability as a new therapist.
+Depending on the setting, some clinics will pay their therapists a regular salary.
+This is opposed to a per-session rate.
+Knowing exactly how much your regular paychecks are going to be can help relieve some stress.
+New therapists often worry about financial stability.
 The salary could even end up being more than you’d make if you worked on your own.

-Another added benefit of working with an agency is that you could get paid time off, holidays, benefits like health insurance, and possible contributions into retirement savings.
+Another added benefit of working with an agency is that you could get benefits.
+These benefits could include paid time off, holidays, and health insurance.
+You might be lucky and get contributions into retirement savings.

 The Drawbacks of Joining an Therapy Agency

-Although working at an agency might be a really great fit for some, it's not the perfect environment for everyone.
+Although working at an agency might be a really great fit for you, it's not perfect for everyone.
 Here are some of the downsides of joining a therapy group practice.

 Lower Compensation